Summary and typical use cases for different Quality of Service (QoS) parameters

 • Can be used to reduce the amount of time spent in the user thread to send data.

-• For small samples, can be used to reduce bandwidth consumption.
+• For small samples, it can be used to reduce bandwidth consumption.
 Using an asynchronous publisher we get aggregation of samples (collecting many RTPS data samples into one network packet) since samples written for the same topic to the same destination are coalesced within the same UDP packet, which reduces bandwidth.
 For bandwidth reduction, see also Batch Qos

 • Also see: Publish Mode QoS.